Jurors who convicted the Pittsburgh synagogue gunman will now weigh a potential death sentence

 The jury convicted Bowers on June 16, after five hours of deliberations, on all 63 counts he faced.
 He showed little reaction when the verdict was read.

+The sentencing portion of his trial comes as the death penalty has become a more prominent topic in the 2024 presidential race.
+The federal death penalty wasn’t a high-profile issue until former President Donald Trump’s administration resumed executions in 2020 after a 17-year hiatus.
+With 13 inmates put to death in his last months in office, Trump oversaw more federal executions than any president in more than 120 years.

+President Joe Biden said during his 2020 campaign that he would work to end capital punishment at the federal level and in states that still use it, and Attorney General Merrick Garland has paused executions to review policies and procedures.
+But federal prosecutors continue to work to uphold already-issued death sentences and, in some cases, to pursue the death penalty at trial for crimes that are eligible, as in Bowers’ case.

-Prosecutors are seeking the death penalty for two sets of capital charges — 11 counts each of obstruction of the free exercise of religion, resulting in death, and use of a firearm, resulting in death.
+Prosecutors are seeking the death penalty for Bowers on two sets of capital charges — 11 counts each of obstruction of the free exercise of religion, resulting in death, and use of a firearm, resulting in death.

 Bowers, 50, a truck driver from suburban Baldwin, killed 11 members of three congregations — Dor Hadash, New Light and Tree of Life — who had gathered for Sabbath activities on the morning of Oct.
 27, 2018, at the Tree of Life synagogue in Squirrel Hill, the heart of Jewish Pittsburgh.
 He also wounded two other worshippers and five police officers, several of them severely.

-Bowers spewed hateful comments toward Jews online and at the scene, fixating on a Jewish refugee-aid organization that he accused of bringing in invaders.
+Bowers spewed hateful comments toward Jews online and at the scene, fixating on a Jewish refugee-aid organization that he accused of bringing in “invaders.”

 Bowers’ attorneys had offered a guilty plea in return for a life sentence without possibility of parole, but prosecutors rejected that offer.
 Most but not all victims’ relatives support seeking the death penalty.